-Clients and collaborators include Tate, Random Acts, Wellcome Trust, The Space, Royal Court Theatre, Royal Shakespeare Company, Kevin Spacey Foundation, Film London, Media Trust, Community Channel, Wowbagger Productions, Wittering Productions, Parabola Films and Animal Monday.
+Clients and collaborators include Tate, Random Acts, Channel 4, BBC, Wellcome Trust, The Space, Royal Court Theatre, Royal Shakespeare Company, Kevin Spacey Foundation, Film London, Media Trust, Community Channel, Wowbagger Productions, Wittering Productions, Parabola Films and Animal Monday.

 LBLF founder LINDSEY DRYDEN is an award-winning British Director and Creative Producer.

 A Goldsmiths graduate, she began her career in TV documentary (BBC, Channel 4, History Channel) before Associate Producing hundreds of shorts at Current TV, and then moving into independent films for cinema.
 Her work as a director includes Lost and Sound (SXSW), Close Your Eyes And Look At Me (True/False) and One Person, Two Names (Tate Britain), and as a producer Unrest (Sundance) and Little Ones (Underwire).
 Her work has been selected for festivals including SXSW, Sundance, True/False, HotDocs, Sheffield Doc/Fest and the Film Society Of Lincoln Center’s Art Of The Real, and has enjoyed theatrical release, television broadcast, art gallery exhibition and digital distribution.

 Most recently, Unrest won a Special Jury Award at Sundance 2017 and Illuminate Award at Sheffield Doc/Fest, and Lindsey has previously been nominated Best Female-Directed Film (Sheffield Doc/Fest), Best New UK Filmmaker (OpenCityDocs) and Best Producer (Underwire).